kala13x/slog/README.md

-## Slog Logging Library - 1.0.49
+## Slog Logging Library - 1.2.61
 Slog is simple logging library for C/C++ which parses log level from config file and prints log if log level from config is equal or higher than argument level while printing with slog() function.
+Software is written for educational purposes and is distributed in the hope that it will be useful for anyone interested in this field.

 ### Usage
 If you want to use slog in your C/C++ application, at first compile it, then include slog.h header in your source file and link slog.a library while compiling your project.
 See examples in Makefile and example.c files.